tudorilisoi/mobilecenta/src/installer/README_Locales.txt

-Project: uniCenta oPOS v4.3.2
+Project: uniCenta oPOS v4.4.2
-Topic:	Locales
+Topic:	README installer
 Author:	Jack Gerrard
-Date: 	23 May 2017
+Date: 	16 September 2017

 Acknowledgement: The content of the language/Locale files are compiled from the efforts of uniCenta and uniCenta oPOS Community Members.
 We appreciate and acknowledge everyone who has contributed to making this distribution possible.